huoyunjie/video_subtitles_parser/README.md

-subtitles_parser
+# subtitles_parser #

 This progect is used to study English video.

+Steps:
+1. Format video file names.
+2. Use ffmpeg to parse subtitles from xx.mkv files.
-Extract subtitles from video(just has tested .mkv), Count english words and sort them.
+3. Count words and sorted them.
+4. Use youdao to translate words and generate youdao xml format.

-Just share fun!
+#Just share fun!#